ganeshjkulakarni/MongoDB-Indexing-Tutorial/README.markdown

         }
       }

 Again!
 Awesome.
-Now, want if we wanted to query on all games that happen on July 4th?
+Now, what if we wanted to query on all games that happen on July 4th?

     // First, let's go ahead and create an index
     > db.games.ensureIndex({"game_time": 1});